alexa-samples/skill-sample-nodejs-fact-in-skill-purchases/README.md

 	$ cd ../..
 	```

-2. **Deploy** the skill and the lambda function in one step by running the following command:
+2. **Deploy** the skill and the Lambda function in one step by running the following command:

 	```bash
 	$ ask deploy